bysnupy/blog/kubernetes/ocp4__multus_intro.md

 pod-b-cc754dd7-pq9km     1/1     Running   0          42m   10.130.2.13   worker2.ocp46rt.priv.local   <none>           <none>
 ```

-And you can also see DHCPOFFER logs for the pods at the DHCP server.
+You can also see DHCPOFFER logs for the pods at the DHCP server.
+If there are no dhcp-daemon DaemonSet pods in the "openshift-multus", when the dhcp IPAM is configured, it makes the pods run either.
 ```console
 // for Pod A
 DHCPDISCOVER(ens11) 00:1a:4a:16:06:76